 Putting our trust in God usually involves a "dying to self."
 As the Scripture says: "God opposes the proud, but gives grace to the humble" (James 4:6).
 Being open to Godís grace is an absolute necessity.
 If we try to do it on our own the odds are against us.
 This is evidenced by the fact that most people will choose to go to Hell.
 And that is exactly what Matthew 7:13-14 tells us: "Enter by the narrow gate; for the gate is wide and the way is easy, that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard, that leads to life, and those who find it are few."

 At one time popular culture said it was acceptable for a Christian to own slaves, and some did.
-At another time it was deemed acceptable for a Christian to kill someone guilty of heresy, once again and some did.
+At another time it was deemed acceptable for a Christian to kill someone who was guilty of heresy, once again and some did.
 And yet both of these actions run counter to the Christian faith.
 In our own day and age we have prominent Catholic politicians who, for the sake of maintaining their positions, are in favor of abortion.
-With all that we know about abortion it is hard to understand how any adult could be in favor of it.
+With all that we know about abortion it is hard to understand how any sane adult could be in favor of it.

 Scripture warns us about following the ways of the world: "Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God" (James 4:4).
 Rather you should: "be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect" (Romans 12:2).
 Yes we live in the world and we should be a light to the world but we are not to be led by it.
 The same God who is the author of all truth established a Church and ordained that it would operate in a certain way.
 Whenever you "donít take it all" you are saying that God made a mistake.
 It was God who created man.
 And it is God who is to be worshipped and obeyed.
 We should never reduce our Creator to some advisor who presents suggestions some of which are good and others not so good.